 Research Students Supervised

-I am currently supervising or co-supervising three PhD students and one MSc student:
+I am currently supervising one MSc student:

 • CHAIMA BOUZOUINA, PhD student 2018 – 2021 at EMU; originally from Algeria.
 She worked on fractional versions of the operators of complex analysis such as complex d-bar derivatives, and also on the asymptotics of recently defined bivariate Mittag-Leffler functions motivated by applications in rheological bioengineering.
 Her thesis title was "The Interplay between Fractional Calculus and Complex Analysis", and she completed her defence on 9 September 2021.